FAQ

 Does AGLedger work with LangChain, CrewAI, or AutoGen?

 Yes.
 AGLedger is the accountability layer underneath orchestration frameworks, not a replacement.
 Your framework handles orchestration.
-AGLedger handles the accountability record.
-They’re complementary.
+AGLedger handles the signed record.
+They are complementary.

 How long does integration take?

 Single agent with the SDK: hours.
 Fleet instrumentation: weeks, not months.
-If your agent can talk HTTP, it’s ready to participate.
+If your agent can talk HTTP, it is ready to participate.

 Do my agents need code changes?

-For direct integration, yes — your agents (or your enterprise systems) create mandates and submit receipts via API.
-When the enterprise system owns the mandate and receipt, the agent itself often needs no AGLedger code at all — your ERP, CRM, or workflow tool is the integration point.
+For direct integration, yes — the agent (or your enterprise system) calls POST /v1/records to notarize.
+When the enterprise system owns the notarize call, the agent itself often needs no AGLedger code at all — your ERP, CRM, or workflow tool is the integration point.

 What happens if AGLedger is unavailable?

 Agents are not blocked.
 AGLedger is a record-keeping layer, not an execution gate.
 If AGLedger is down, agents continue operating.
 PostgreSQL is the single dependency — standard HA (streaming replication, Aurora/RDS) applies.
-Append-only audit chain means no data loss on restart.
+The append-only chain means no data loss on restart.

 Where does my data live?

 In your infrastructure.
-AGLedger is self-hosted — your accountability records live in your PostgreSQL 17+ database, in the region you choose.
+AGLedger is self-hosted — your records live in your PostgreSQL 17+ database, in the region you choose.
 We never see your data.
-Export your full audit trail anytime in JSON, CSV, or NDJSON.
+Export your full chain anytime in JSON, CSV, or NDJSON.

 Can AGLedger run air-gapped?